 Whilst these are valid discussion points, ultimately Buffy was first and foremost a horror series.
 It was responsible for some of the most terrifying monsters, disturbing concepts and visceral scenes of horror ever seen on television.
-At its best I think Buffy can hold up with any classic horror movie.
+At its best I think Buffy can be held up alongside any classic horror movie.

 In this article I’ve decided to compile the most horrific deaths throughout all 7 seasons of Buffy.
-Please let me know what you think and if there are any you think I’ve missed.
+Please let me know what you think, and if there are any you feel I’ve missed.

 10/ Celia, Buffy’s Cousin/ Killed by Death

-Sadly Buffy’s sweet cousin Celia gets one of the most frightening deaths in the entire history of the show.
-Celia is a victim of the demon called Der Kindestod, who can only be seen by those who are ill.
-Der Kindestod primarily targets children.
+Buffy’s cousin Celia is a victim of the demon called Der Kindestod, who can only be seen by people who are ill.
+Even more distrubing is the fact that Der Kindestod only targets children.

-When the monster attacked Celia, Buffy was standing right there but couldn’t see it and assumed that Celia was simply succumbing to her illness.
-Its only years later when Buffy has an encounter with the demon herself that she realizes what really happened.
+When the monster attacked Celia, Buffy was standing right there, but couldn’t see it and assumed that Celia was simply succumbing to her illness.
+Its only years later when Buffy has an encounter with the demon herself in a hospital that she realizes what really happened.

 The flashback we are later shown where Celia screams and panics as the invisible monster kills her is definitely one of the shows most terrifying moments.
 This is what Der Kindestod looks like by the way.

-Imagine that thing bearing down on you whilst you are a child, ill and no one else, not even your family who are standing next to you can see it!
+Imagine that thing bearing down on you whilst you are a child, ill and no one else, not even your family who are standing next to you can see it or help you!

 9/ Sunnydale Swim Team/ Go Fish